 Pu'uhonua o Honaunau National Historical Park

-Puuhonua o Honaunau National Historical Park was once a refuge for Hawaiians that broke ancient laws of the Gods.
+Puuhonua o Honaunau National Historical Park was once a refuge for Hawaiians who broke the ancient laws of the Gods.
 Besides serving as another peek into Hawaii's history, it's a haven for beautiful wildlife like sea turtles and Humpback whales.

 Located at sea level this park is next to some of the best snorkeling on the Big Island of Hawaii.